The Joint Mass Spectrometry Centre

 Modern methods of mass spectrometry and chromatography

-With the beginning of the summer term 2021, our mass spectrometry seminar startsagain (online).
-Also students are welcome to attend our session.
+With the beginning of the winter term 2021/22, our mass spectrometry seminar starts again (online).
+Students are welcome to attend our session.
 More information and the whole list of topics and dates can be found here.

 29.04.2021 GDCh Lecture